Hope1337/YOWOv3/README.md

 * **Basic Usage**: Guide on using the pre-existing train, evaluate, detect, and live code in the repository.
 * **Customization**: Guide on customizing datasets and components within the model.
 * **Pretrained Resources**: Pretrained resources for 2D backbone, 3D backbone, and model checkpoints.
 * **Limitations and Future Development**: In this section, I will outline the limitations that I have identified in this project.
-I did not have enough time and resources to experiment and do everything, so I will reserve it for future research.
+I did not have enough time and resources to experiment and do everything, so I will leave it for other research in the future.
 * **Some Notes**: I will add some points that I think may cause difficulties or misunderstandings in using the repository.
-I will also update it based on the issues created. eave it for other research in the future.
+I will also update it based on the issues created.
 * **References**: This section cites the repositories that I primarily relied on throughout the development of this project.
 These repositories have been incredibly helpful, and I am very grateful to the authors for providing them to the research community.